To add content, ask questions.

 - Animal Actions

-Animal actions vocabulary in English, covering common verbs and expressions used to describe animal behavior.
+Animal actions vocabulary in English, including common verbs and examples to describe how animals move and behave along with example sentences.

 - Weather & Nature